USTC-StarTeam/APGL4SR/README.md

-# APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation
+# APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023) [Paper Link](https://dl.acm.org/doi/abs/10.1145/3583780.3614781)

-Source code for paper: [APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation]
+Source code for paper: [APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation (CIKM'2023)]

 ## Introduction
 We incorporate adaptive and peronalized global collaborative information into sequential recommendation with the proposed APGL4SR framework.

 ## Reference

-TODO
+If you find our article or implemented codes helpful, please kindly cite our work.
+Thank you!

+>@inproceedings{yin2023apgl4sr,<br>
+   title={APGL4SR: A Generic Framework with Adaptive and Personalized Global Collaborative Information in Sequential Recommendation},<br>
+   author={Yin, Mingjia and Wang, Hao and Xu, Xiang and Wu, Likang and Zhao, Sirui and Guo, Wei and Liu, Yong and Tang, Ruiming and Lian, Defu and Chen, Enhong},<br>
+   booktitle={Proceedings of the 32nd ACM International Conference on Information and Knowledge Management},<br>
+   pages={3009--3019},<br>
+   year={2023}<br>
+}

 ## Implementation
 ### Requirements